kennethreitz-archive/.com/content/posts/120402-future-python-http.rst

 Brainstorming
 -------------

-At PyCon 2012 a few weeks ago, Andrey Petrov, Armin Ronacher, Paul McMillian, and myself got into a room for a brainstorming session around the possibility of formally combining our efforts.
+At PyCon 2012 a few weeks ago, Andrey Petrov, Armin Ronacher, Paul McMillan, and myself got into a room for a brainstorming session around the possibility of formally combining our efforts.

 My expectations going in weren't that high, but that quickly changed once we were